Chestnut-tailed starling

 The chestnut-tailed starling (Sturnia malabarica), also called grey-headed starling and grey-headed myna is a member of the starling family.
 It is a resident or partially migratory species found in wooded habitats in India and Southeast Asia.
 The species name is after the distribution of a former subspecies in the Malabar region.
 While the chestnut-tailed starling is a winter visitor to peninsular India, the closely related resident breeding population with a white head is now treated as a full species, the Malabar starling (Sturnia blythii).

-Taxonomy and distribution
+Taxonomy

-The lack of monophyly in the earlier starling genera has led to this species being placed variously under genus Sturnia, Sturnus and Temenuchus in the past (Zuccon et al., 2006) and studies have suggested the reuse of an old name Temenuchus for members of this clade.
-Later studies have suggested placement in the genus Sturnia.

-There are two subspecies of the chestnut-tailed starling: